Recess Therapy

-Recess Therapy is a web series, Instagram, and TikTok account run by Doing Things Media in which host and creator Julian Shapiro-Barnum interviews children between the ages of 2 and 9 in New York City.
-The interviews have been shared on YouTube and Instagram since 2021.
+Recess Therapy is a web series produced by Doing Things Media in which host and creator Julian Shapiro-Barnum interviews children between the ages of two and nine years old playing outside in New York City.
+The interviews have been uploaded on YouTube and Instagram since 2021.

 Background

-Julian Shapiro-Barnum grew up in three households in Brooklyn, raised by five gay parents: two fathers and three mothers.
+Shapiro-Barnum grew up in three households in Brooklyn, raised by five gay parents: two fathers and three mothers.
 His parents jokingly called him the "Mayor of Everywhere" in reference to his outgoing nature and desire to talk to people.
 He began taking an improv class in third grade, beginning a string of formal acting activity that would continue through his graduation from Boston University in 2021 with a BFA in acting.

 After a 2020 study abroad program in Madrid was cut short due to the COVID-19 pandemic, Shapiro-Barnum returned to Brooklyn where he became involved in the Black Lives Matter protests in New York City.
 He filmed a scripted talk show called The Social Distance with his fathers through The Tank, followed by an unscripted show titled How Are You Doing Right Now? in which he interviewed strangers on the sidewalk, and a similar show called I'm Interested in which he played truth or dare with strangers.

 In 2021, while editing dog videos for online production company Doing Things Media, Shapiro-Barnum decided to begin a project focused on children's ability to remain positive during the pandemic.
-He successfully pitched the idea to Doing Things, and the media company provided him with a producer, editor, and platform for what would become Recess Therapy.
-The project initially was part of his senior project at Boston University.
+He successfully pitched the idea to management, and the media company provided him with a producer, editor and platform for what would become Recess Therapy.
+The project began as part of his senior project at Boston University.

 Format

-Recess Therapy is a web series and Instagram account.
-Shapiro-Barnum interviews children in New York City between the ages of 2 and 9 for the series.
-Interview topics vary and have included climate change, the economy, and peeing your pants.
+Recess Therapy is a web series with short video clips published on Instagram and TikTok, linked to the full interviews which are made available on YouTube.
+Interview topics vary and have included climate change, the economy, and "peeing your pants."
 He was inspired how “kids in the playground remained joyous despite the pandemic’s perturbations.”
 In an interview with The New York Times, Shapiro-Barnum said, “The reason it’s called Recess Therapy is that the original idea was that I was going to bring things that I was struggling with to children and, like, get advice from them.”

-Platforms

-Recess Therapy interviews are published as short video clips on Instagram and TikTok, while full episodes are shared on YouTube.

 Production

-A production shoot for Recess Therapy usually lasts about four and a half hours and yields 15 interviews.
-Filming is done by Julia Ty Goldberg and Charlotte Weinman, who were two college classmates of Shapiro-Barnum.
+Production shoots for Recess Therapy usually take about four and a half hours, yielding an average of fifteen interviews.
+Filming is done by Julia Ty Goldberg and Charlotte Weinman, former college classmates of Shapiro-Barnum.